Fried foods must be one of the top comfort foods for anyone! Just think of it: Chicken wings, french fries, vegetables, meats, and more. Yum.

 If you’re counting calories, watching your weight, or want to reduce your fat consumption, an air fryer might be your best choice, my friend.
 However, you will be giving up some of the texture, tenderness, and moistness traditional fryers provide.

-Another factor you might want to consider is the capacity and cook times each of these differentiate in.
+Another factor you might want to consider is the capacity and cook times each of these differences in.
 In terms of cooking time, the air fryer cooks slower in comparison to a deep fryer, due to the heat the oil is in once the food is in it.
 Of course, depending on the food amount you want to fry, some deep fryers include small to big cooking baskets.
 Whereas with air fryers, they are very handy because you can reheat your fried food and prepare smaller portions.

 Deep fryers are more affordable than air fryers.
 Air fryers are fairly new and are already available with some advanced features.
 Whereas with deep fryers, you can get a very basic one to a very techy one for just a few bucks of difference.
 With air fryers, you get the technology right off the bat.